eighty20results/e20r-members-list/README.txt

-=== E20R Enhanced Members List for Paid Memberships Pro ===
+=== E20R Better Members List for Paid Memberships Pro ===
 Contributors: eighty20results
-Tags: paid memberships pro, members, memberships, pmpro enhancements, enhanced members list, members list Requires at least: 4.9
+Tags: paid memberships pro, members, memberships, pmpro enhancements, better members list, members list Requires at least: 4.9
-Tested up to: 4.9.8
+Tested up to: 5.0
-Stable tag: 2.7
+Stable tag: 3.0

 == Description ==

-Extensible, sortable & bulk action capable members listing tool for Paid Memberships Pro
+Extensible, sortable & bulk action capable members listing tool for Paid Memberships Pro.
+This plugin is a complete replacement for the "Members List" functionality in PMPro and supports most of the same filters and hooks.
+The key differences have to do with managing columns.
+Now you can use the [standard WordPress filters](https://developer.wordpress.org/reference/classes/wp_list_table/) to columns you can add/remove/make sortable, additional bulk actions, etc.

 == Installation ==